hirschmensch/BRED/README.md

 # BRED
-BRED is a bit rate reducer in C.
+BRED is a bit rate reducer in Octave (or MATLAB).

 This little tool takes a 14bit .wav file and performs a compression algorithm to make the sample usable on the SPC700 chip on the Super Nintendo (SNES).